joakimk/testbot/README.markdown

 Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
 The basic idea is that you let testbot spread the load of running your tests across multiple machines to make them run faster.

-It's really very simple to setup and use.

 Try it out on you local machine
 ----